Rush Pond, Queensbury

 This 9.2-mile rail trail was the first in New York State!
 The beautifully paved bikeway begins in Glens Falls and will take you all the way to the southern end of Lake George, ending right in front of Million Dollar Beach.
 On the way, you’ll get a great view of Glen Lake and go by Magic Forest.
 While not open to dogs, it welcomes both bikers and people on foot.
 If you’re an ice cream fan, this bike trail takes you by three ice cream places including Cooper’s Cave, which also offers homemade soda, craft brews, and food.

 Pack Forest Nature Trail, Warrensburg

-The Pack Demonstration Forest run by SUNY ESF is located just north of the town of Warrensburg, and boasts 2,500 acres of woodland.
+The Pack Demonstration Forest run by SUNY ESF is located just north of the town of Warrensburg and boasts 2,500 acres of woodland trails.
 The Nature Trail, located near the entrance to the forest, has public parking and is handicap accessible.
 The trail cuts through an old-growth hemlock-white pine forest and can be extended onto a number of other trails also located in Pack Forest.

 Cat & Thomas Mountains, Bolton Landing

 Cat and Thomas Mountains, both accessible from the same trailhead just north of Bolton Landing, are moderately difficult hikes that offer spectacular views of Lake George.
 Follow the ridge trail to summit both mountains, and increase the difficulty of the hike by trying the newest trail on the mountain, the red trail, which descends from the summit of Cat Mountain.